Arpit1204/Arpit1204/README.md

 ## ⚡ About Me<br>

-<h3>-💻 Currently working on improving my problem-solving skills.<br>- 🌱 Always eager to learn new things and explore different technologies.<br>- ⚙️ Experienced in [List of technologies/tools you're familiar with].<br>- 🎓 Pursuing my degree in Computer Science.<br>- 🎯 Seeking opportunities to collaborate on interesting projects.<br><br></h3>
+<h3>-💻 Currently working on improving my problem-solving skills.<br>- 🌱 Always eager to learn new things and explore different technologies.<br>- 🎓 Pursuing my degree in Computer Science.<br>- 🎯 Seeking opportunities to collaborate on interesting projects.<br></h3>

 ## 🚀 What I Do<br>

--💻 Develop high-quality software applications.<br>-📚 Learn and apply new technologies to enhance development processes.<br><br>
+<h3>-💻 Develop high-quality software applications.<br>-📚 Learn and apply new technologies to enhance development processes.<br><br></h3>

 ## 🌟 Interests<br>

-In my free time, you'll find me:<br><br>
+<h3>In my free time, you'll find me:<br><br>
 - 🎵 Listening to music and discovering new artists.<br>- 🎥 Playing games and Watching movies.<br>- 📚 Expanding my knowledge.<br>- ✈️ Exploring new places.<br><br>- Feel free to reach out if you have any questions, want to collaborate, or just want to chat.
-I'm always happy to help and connect with fellow developers!<br><br>Let's create something amazing together! 🌟<br>
+I'm always happy to help and connect with fellow developers!<br><br>Let's create something amazing together! 🌟<br></h3>

 ## 🌐 Socials: